Bharath-723/Bharath-723/README.md

 - 💞️ I’m looking to collaborate with... a coding enthusiatic partner
 - 📫 How to reach me: bharathbalu7231@gmail.com
 - 😄 Pronouns: ...he/him
-- ⚡ Fun fact: ...Nothing is to be funny,until you get laugh
+- ⚡ Fun fact: ...🤖I once tried to build an AI assistant...now it bosses me around.

  ## 🛠️ Tech Stack
 - Frontend: HTML, CSS, JavaScript